Geeksfino/finclip-agent/README.md

 Required configuration files:
 - `.agent.env` - Environment variables for API keys and settings
 - `brain.md` - Agent instructions and capabilities (optional, will use default if not present)
-- `conf/` directory - Configuration files for various components (optional)
+- `conf/` directory - Configuration files for various components

 ## Advanced Usage